Northeast New York PGA Championship

 The Northeast New York PGA Championship is a golf tournament that is the championship of the Northeast New York section of the PGA of America.
-Armand Farina, World War II veteran and golf course designer, holds the record for most victories with five.
+Armand Farina, World War II veteran and golf course designer, holds the record for most victories with five until Scott Berliner won in 2020 and he currently has 7 wins.
 Gene Sarazen, winner of 39 PGA Tour events and seven major championships, won the Northeast New York PGA Championship in 1966 at the age of 64.